 - Whether or not an order is approved, the judge will set a date for a hearing to review the petition.
 If the petitioner wishes to obtain a one-year GVRO, then they must attend the scheduled hearing.

 Note: if the order is approved, the petitioner’s identity will be made known to the subject via identifying information within the order.
 If you wish to remain anonymous, request that law enforcement file for a GVRO.

 - The subject of the petition must be “served” in person with a copy of all gun violence restraining order papers.
-The petitioner must engage a process server or request law enforcement to serve the order to the subject.
-Petitioners can contact their local clerk about process server information (GV-200-INFO).
+The petitioner may request that a sheriff or marshal serve the order to the subject, which they will do at no cost.
+See this document for more information GV-200-INFO.

-Note: The Judicial Council of California recommends that you have law enforcement serve the order; do not serve the papers yourself or have a friend or family member do so.
-If you do use a professional process server, make sure they are licensed.
+Note: The Judicial Council of California recommends that you have law enforcement serve the order and that you do not serve the papers yourself or have a friend or family member do so.

 - The subject of the petition has the right to file a response to the GVRO prior to their court date if they disagree with the order, using form GV-120, Response to Petition for Gun Violence Restraining Order.